danielavornic/TradeIt/README.md

 TradeIt is a mobile-focus web application built for Xmas FAF Hackathon.
 It aims to facilitate bartering and giveaways within a community.

 Live Demoo can be found here [here](https://tradeit.vercel.app/).
+Access it on mobile.

-The presentation can be viewd [here](https://github.com/danielavornic/TradeIt/blob/main/TradeIt_Slides.pdf).
+The presentation can be viewed [here](https://github.com/danielavornic/TradeIt/blob/main/TradeIt_Slides.pdf).

 ## Features